NotWoods/tigeroakes.com/content/posts/til-kotlin-android-ext-cache/index.md

   - /posts/til-kotlin-android-ext-cache/slide.png
 ---

 In Android projects written with Kotlin, you can replace `findViewById<ViewType>(R.id.view_id)` calls by simply writing `view_id`.
-The [Kotlin Android Extensions](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.android.extensions) plugin adds this extension property automatically to Activities, Fragments, Views, and classes with the `LayoutContainer` interface.
+The [Kotlin Android Extensions](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.android.extensions) plugin adds this synthetic extension property automatically to Activities, Fragments, Views, and classes with the `LayoutContainer` interface.

+## The performance issue

-However, views don't cache the extension property.
+Views don't cache the extension property.
 Using `view.view_id` is equivalent to calling `findViewById` every time and looking up the view over and over again.
 This is an easy mistake to make in fragments, where you can get the root view.

 ```kotlin
 import kotlinx.android.synthetic.main.fragment_main.view.*